We know it's not easy funding your studies, and we work hard to provide opportunities for you to apply for additional

 The MFA (Master of Fine Art) at West Dean College of Arts and Conservation is an advanced two-year full-time masters of fine art designed to further advance students' capacities in practical, theoretical and professional domains, with an emphasis on specialist studio practice.
 MFA students will establish and refine core concerns and ambitions, as well as subjecting the work to critical scrutiny and self-reflection.
 Interdisciplinary practices are encouraged and supported, as well as those focused on a single discipline such as Drawing, Painting, Printmaking, Sculpture, Drawing, Tapestry and Textiles.
 You will benefit from sustained periods of studio-based activity, with dissertation requirements coming early in the second year.

-All full-time Fine Arts students are provided with a large individual workspace in the Edward James Studios, with access 8.30am-10pm seven days a week*.
-In addition to specialist spaces dedicated to Painting and Drawing, Sculpture and Tapestry and Textile-based work, the studios include:
+All full-time Fine Arts students are provided with a large individual workspace in the Edward James Studios, with access 8.30am-9pm seven days a week*.
+In addition to students individual spaces, the studios include:

 Access to Short Courses